iSHAREScheme/Documentation/demo-and-testing/ctt.rst

 After verifying compatibility:

+In general you follow the steps listed below.
+Kindly refer to admission process at https://framework.ishare.eu/is/admission which is leading
-* Apply for eIDAS/PKI-Overheid Server certificate with an authorized Certificate Authority (Service Provider).
+* Apply for appropriate signing certificate with an authorized Certificate Authority which is in the trusted-list.
 Please note that application may take some time.
+For general non-binding guidance please refer to https://github.com/iSHAREScheme/eSEALsGuide and feel free to contribute your learnings to the same.
 * Install certificate on your server
 * Register certificate with iSHARE Satellite
 * Sign Accession Agreement